Arden Fair: Market Square at Arden Fair

 Market Square at Arden Fair was developed in 1990 by F&M, a partnership between Morton Friedman and Dennis Marks.
 With project coordination led by Friedman's wife, Marcy, the building was renovated from the former Food Circus into a 123,460 sqft strip, originally with 16 leasable spaces.
 Market Square was envisioned as a shopping, food, and entertainment center with a floor plan modeled after a European open market.

 After failing to secure tenants for the indoor market concept, Mark Friedman, son of Morton and Marcy, endeavored to convert the space into an "entertainment complex built around media".
 In his efforts, Friedman commissioned architect Mark Dziewulski to develop a new store for Market Square, intended as the future location for the Sacramento-based record store Tower Records.
 After Tower Records declined, Friedman secured the London-based record store Virgin Megastores, which sought to establish a presence in the hometown of its competitor.
-Opening in 1994 as its third U.S. location, the company occupied the multilevel store until its closure in 2005.
+Opening in 1994 as its third US location, the company occupied the multilevel store until its closure in 2005.
 Additionally, a six-screen United Artists theater, originally at Arden Fair, relocated to Market Square's largest space, a 36,860 sqft building, formerly occupied by the Corti Brothers market.
 The theater closed in 2019, citing competition with a nearby Century Theatres that opened three years earlier.

 Market Square is anchored by Barnes & Noble, the retailer's first location in the Sacramento area.
 The complex features a food court with various dining options and Crunch Fitness, a membership-based gym that opened in the area vacated by United Artists in 2023.
 On November 13, 2025, Fulcrum Property announced renovation plans for Market Square, which would re-imagine the architecture and introduce dining and entertainment locations.

 Public art

 In the 1980s, Arden Fair commissioned San Francisco artist Joan Brown for a series of public art installations at the mall, including ceramic tile benches in the form of cats and a 90 ft mosaic sculpture embedded in the floor, depicting silhouettes of animals.
 The since-removed pieces incorporated symbolic and sacred forms seen by Brown in her travels to Egypt and India.
 As a tribute to Brown and the removed mall artwork, a sculpture of a calico cat was collaboratively constructed in 2017 in nearby Davis, California.
-Egyptian motifs were also used for the new entrance monument of the 1990 remodel, a pyramid flanked by four neon-lit pillars.
+Egyptian motifs were also used for the entrance monument constructed during the 1990 remodel, a pyramid flanked by four neon-lit pillars.